callstack/react-native-testing-library/website/docs/JestMatchers.md

 import '@testing-library/react-native/extend-expect';
 ```

-Alternatively, you can add above script to your Jest configuration file (usually located either in a `jest.config.json` file or in `package.json` under the `"jest"` key):
+Alternatively, you can add above script to your Jest configuration (usually located either in the `jest.config.js` file or in the `package.json` file under the `"jest"` key):

 ```json
 {